Mnwa/Recon/README.md

 [![Repository Size](https://img.shields.io/github/repo-size/Mnwa/Recon.svg)](https://github.com/Mnwa/Recon)

 Recon is the simple solution for storing configs of you application.
-There is no specified instruments, no specified data protocols.
-For the full power using of Recon you needed only `curl`.
+There are no specified instruments, no specified data protocols.
+For the full power of Recon you only need `curl`.

 ## Examples